Middle Class Melodies

 Middle Class Melodies is a 2020 Indian Telugu-language comedy drama film directed by debutante Vinod Anantoju, who wrote it with Janardhan Pasumarthi.
 The film stars Anand Devarakonda and Varsha Bollamma while Chaitanya Garikipati, Divya Sripada, Goparaju Ramana, Surabhi Prabhavati and Prem Sagar play supporting roles.
 The film was released on Amazon Prime Video on 20 November 2020 to positive reviews from critics and audience.
+It also won the state Gaddar Award for Third Best Feature Film.

 Plot

-Raghava runs a breakfast center in his village along with his father Kondal Rao.
+Raghava runs a breakfast center in his village along with his father, Kondal Rao.
 Raghava, who believes in his ability to make the famed Bombay chutney, dreams of starting a hotel and making it big in the nearby city, Guntur.
 But Kondal Rao is against any such idea.
-Nevertheless, Raghava with his friend Gopal secretly begins to search for a place suitable for his hotel.
-His uncle Nageswara Rao offers him a shed for lease but Raghava politely rejects the offer, owing to his complicated relationship with Nageshwara Rao's daughter Sandhya.
-The shed is located away from the city center and falls behind a giant tree but given the limited sources he has, Raghava later accepts the offer.
+Nevertheless, Raghava, with his friend Gopal, secretly begins to search for a place suitable for his hotel.
+His uncle Nageswara Rao offers him a shed for lease, but Raghava politely rejects the offer, owing to his complicated relationship with Nageshwara Rao's daughter Sandhya The shed is located away from the city center and falls behind a giant tree, but given the limited sources he has, Raghava later accepts the offer.
 Kondal Rao reluctantly agrees to fund with the money from his chit fund.